Skye Museum of Island Life

 Captain Fraser's Folly - 5.2 miles (Historic Building)

-Nearest Accommodation to Skye Museum of Island Life:
+Nearest Holiday Cottages to Skye Museum of Island Life:

 Nearby accommodation is calculated 'as the crow flies' from Skye Museum of Island Life.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.